Irina-Peng/Rubber-tree-stone-cells/README.md

 Use the provided Python script to train or test the model.

-For any questions, or if you need the complete dataset, please feel free to contact me via email at [Your Contact Information].
+For any questions, or if you need the complete dataset, please feel free to contact me via email at 20232322@csuft.edu.cn.
 I am more than happy to provide the additional images upon request.

 License